RocketChat/docs-old/installation/manual-installation/migrating-meteor-mongo/README.md

 # Migrating database from Meteor built in MongoDB

-This is a guide to migrate a manual installation database that is using the mongo database that comes built in meteor to an external mongo data base.
+This guide will help you migrate from the mongo server built into meteor to an external mongo server

-We advise against using meteor's built in mongo on a production environment due performance reasons.
+We advise against running Rocket.Chat in production from source using the meteor command.
+Instead we recommend using a separate mongo database and using a compiled meteor bundle.
+Either our official release or your own.

 Before starting make sure meteor is running.